vechain/thor/docs/becoming_a_validator.md

 When operating a validator the recommended configuration is without logs.

+For enhanced security, we recommend that validators do not accept incoming P2P connections, for example by blocking inbound traffic with firewall rules or by running the node behind a NAT gateway.

 ### Prerequisites

 Thor requires Go 1.19+ and a C compiler to build.
 Install them using your preferred package manager before continuing.